 - Written driver policy signed by the individual driver

-- Obtain a copy of employee’s current driver’s license.
+- Obtain a copy of the employee’s current driver’s license.

 - Require proof of personal auto coverage and get updated copies at policy renewal.